emptynick/breville-barista-touch/Readme.md

 ### Other parts

 There are some optical isolators (marked ISOx).
-Those are ...
+Those are either [Everlight EL3063](https://www.mouser.com/ProductDetail/Everlight/EL3063?qs=EsvJhH3KfjBuOIhnhymotA%3D%3D) or [OnSemi MOC3052-A](https://www.onsemi.com/pdf/datasheet/moc3052m-d.pdf) isolated TRIAC drivers.

-Then there is IC2 and IC6.
-Those are ...
+Then there is IC1, IC2 and IC6.
+Those are [Everlight EL817](https://www.mouser.com/ProductDetail/Everlight/EL817?qs=vs%252BWWTB4QKYUQzCxB0orLQ%3D%3D) opto couplers.

 ## The heatsink

 On the left side there is a heatsink with 3 cables going in (red, purple and yellow).
-Under the heatsink there is a simple [Q6015L6](https://www.mouser.com/ProductDetail/Littelfuse/Q6015L6?qs=DBUMZ2Yty93GeYTH4lKOzw%3D%3D) 15 Amp TRIAC.
+Under the heatsink there is a simple [LittelFuse Q6015L6](https://www.mouser.com/ProductDetail/Littelfuse/Q6015L6?qs=DBUMZ2Yty93GeYTH4lKOzw%3D%3D) 15 Amp TRIAC.
 This controls the thermojet.
 Applying power to the yellow cable fires the heater.

 ## The 26 pin connector